sm-da/my-awesome/README.md

 - [dair-ai/ML-Papers-of-the-Week](https://github.com/dair-ai/ML-Papers-of-the-Week) - 🔥Highlighting the top ML papers every week.
 - [dangkhoasdc/awesome-ai-residency](https://github.com/dangkhoasdc/awesome-ai-residency) - List of AI Residency Programs
 - [daveshap/AI_Tools_and_Papers](https://github.com/daveshap/AI_Tools_and_Papers) - Some of the coolest AI tools and papers I've found
+- [daveshap/ChatGPT_Custom_Instructions](https://github.com/daveshap/ChatGPT_Custom_Instructions) - Repo of custom instructions that you can use for ChatGPT
 - [daveshap/The_Fair_Deal](https://github.com/daveshap/The_Fair_Deal) - Technology (AI, automation) is disruptive the balance of power in society.
 We need to negotiate a new social contract.
 I call it The Fair Deal.
 - [dreamoving/dreamoving-project](https://github.com/dreamoving/dreamoving-project) - Official implementation of DreaMoving
 - [dypsilon/frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) - Manually curated collection of resources for frontend web developers.